Kirdow/Penkr/README.md

 Penkr is a C++ port of [ohyicong/decrypt-chrome-passwords](https://github.com/ohyicong/decrypt-chrome-passwords).
 I made this because I wanted to show my family why they need a proper password manager and why not to store passwords directly in the browser.

 ## Why not use the python script?
 Python isn't as straight forward as a standalone exe file and some dll files.
-So I decided to make this C++ port as I don't wanna go mess around installing Python on her PC.
+So I decided to make this C++ port as I don't wanna go mess around installing Python on their PC.
 This project runs on 2 exe files, and libraries use 2 dll files or are linked statically, the rest is built into Windows with the C++ redistributable installation that most people already have installed.

 ## And what IS 'Penkr'?
 The name consists of 2 parts.